Find Schools

 • Team Lead, Teacher Support and Student Intervention

-There were about 163,200 jobs for Instructional Designer or Technologist in 2016 (in the United States).
+In the United States, there were 163,200 jobs for Instructional Designer or Technologist in 2016.
 New jobs are being produced at a rate of 10.5% which is above the national average.
 The Bureau of Labor Statistics predicts 17,200 new jobs for Instructional Designer or Technologist by 2026.
-There will be an estimated 16,900 positions for Instructional Designer or Technologist per year.
+The BLS estimates 16,900 yearly job openings in this field.

 undefined